Probing new physics in class-I $B$-meson decays into heavy-light final states: Numerical results and discussions

 \subsection{Model-independent analysis}

-With our prescription for the effective weak Hamiltonian given by eq.~\eqref{eq:Hamiltonian}, possible NP effects would be signaled by nonzero NP Wilson coefficients $C_{i}$ that accompany the NP four-quark operators.
-As a model-independent analysis, we shall use the ratios $R_{(s)L}^{(\ast)}$ collected in Table~\ref{tab:nonlep2semilep} to constrain the NP Wilson coefficients $C_{i}$, both at the characteristic scale $\mu_b=m_{b}$ (low-scale scenario) and at the electroweak scale $\mu_W=m_{W}$ (high-scale scenario).
+With our prescription for the effective weak Hamiltonian given by eq.~\eqref{eq:Hamiltonian}, possible NP effects would be signaled by the non-vanishing NP Wilson coefficients $C_{i}$ that accompany the corresponding NP four-quark operators.
+As a model-independent analysis, we shall use the ten ratios $R_{(s)L}^{(\ast)}$ collected in Table~\ref{tab:nonlep2semilep} to constrain these NP Wilson coefficients $C_{i}$, both at the characteristic scale $\mu_b=m_{b}$ (low-scale scenario) and at the electroweak scale $\mu_W=m_{W}$ (high-scale scenario).